Melodrama for St. Francis Day: ”WEISFLOG’S DOG” or ”The Bureau for Insulted and Mistreated Animals in Chicago”

-Short 28-minutes version from 2016 arranged by the composer for organ, female voices (2) and storyteller.
-Sheet music availble through SVENSK MUSIK or contact the composer.
+This 28-minutes radio version is also available in an arrangement for organ, female voices (2) and storyteller.
+Sheet music available through SVENSK MUSIK or contact the composer.

 Thomas Åberg about his work:

 ”I had the idea to ”Weisflog’s Dog” when I visited my friend, composer and organist Michael Thorn in Chicago some years ago.
 He introduced me to his friend Thomas Weisflog, organist at Rockefeller Memorial Chapel at Chicago University and Mr. Weisflog often brings his dog to the church.
 Very nice man and a very nice dog.

 I also knew that in Anglo-American circles, one celebrates St. Francis Day in October every year, animals are brought to church to be blessed.